gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

         "/*/*/taxonomies",
         "/*/*/users",
       ],
-      // Blacklisted routes using glob parameters
+      // Blacklisted routes using glob patterns
       excludedRoutes: ["/*/*/posts/1456"],
       // use a custom normalizer which is applied after the built-in ones.
       normalizer: function({ entities }) {